Kylob/KJGV_Bible/README.md

 - **Hebraic‑perspective**
   Preserves the form and the way ancient Hebrews expressed themselves — **the structure, the worldview, the meaning**.

-- **Comprehensive glossaries**
+- **Comprehensive concordances**
-  Includes both Hebrew→English and English→Hebrew glossaries.
+  Includes both Hebrew→English and English→Hebrew translation concordances.

 ## **Design Tradeoffs**
 This translation prioritizes structural transparency over idiomatic smoothing.
 As a result, the English may feel unfamiliar at times.
 This is intentional: the goal is to reveal the internal logic of Biblical Hebrew.